mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Orbiting at a considerable distance from a very bright star, Dinom is far too small to retain an atmosphere of any kind, and therefore lacking in liquid water.
-It is a rogue planet, which was once a moon of the system’s gas giant.
-Having been perturbed out of its orbit, it was then captured in the gas giant’s trailing Trojan point and follows the much bigger world around in its orbit.
+It is a rogue planet, which was once a moon of the system's gas giant.
+Having been perturbed out of its orbit, it was then captured in the gas giant's trailing Trojan point and follows the much bigger world around in its orbit.

-Dinom’s polar axis points towards the star, which is little more than a bright disc in the sky.
+Dinom's polar axis points towards the star, which is little more than a bright disc in the sky.
 It does put out enough energy to make the pole pointed towards the star very hot, while the other pole is constantly exposed to the cold of space.
-Dinom thus has a ‘bright face’ and a ‘cold face’ as well as a zone of twilight along the equator where temperatures are less extreme.
+Dinom thus has a 'bright face' and a 'cold face' as well as a zone of twilight along the equator where temperatures are less extreme.
 All major settlements are built in this zone.

 There are three major cities on Dinom, with a total population of somewhat less than 250,000.
-Most of the population live and work in these cities, which are connected by a monorail link, Or rather, will be connected by it ‘very soon’.
-The monorail system has been due for completion ‘very soon’ for what seems like an inordinately long time and cynics suggest that it will never be completed.
+Most of the population live and work in these cities, which are connected by a monorail link, Or rather, will be connected by it 'very soon'.
+The monorail system has been due for completion 'very soon' for what seems like an inordinately long time and cynics suggest that it will never be completed.

 There are an unfortunately large number of cynics on Dinom.